Copyright (c) 2020, Apple Inc. All rights reserved.

 The scaling factor for all values in the image channels.

-bias: float or list of float
+bias: float or list of floats

 * If ``color_layout`` is ``ct.colorlayout.GRAYSCALE`` or